 Ranked for Corporate M&A, Banking & Finance and International Arbitration practices in Chambers Latin-America.

-Latin America-wide International Arbitration, Latin America-wide Banking & Finance, Mexico Energy and Natural Resources, Mexico Dispute Resolution and Mexico Banking & Finance practice rankings in Legal 500.
+Latin America-wide International Arbitration, Argentina Corporate/M&A, Mexico Dispute Resolution and Mexico Banking & Finance practice rankings in Legal 500.

 +52 55 5282 1100